TrellixVulnTeam/swahilipython_SCMU/Doc/library/mimetypes.rst

 .. function:: add_type(type, ext, strict=True)

-   Add a mapping from the MIME type *type* to the extension *ext*.
+   Add a mapping kutoka the MIME type *type* to the extension *ext*.
 When the extension is already known, the new type will replace the old one.
 When the type is already known the extension will be added to the list of known extensions.